martinvelez/blog/_posts/2016-07-29-my-experience-at-vmw-2016.markdown

 4. Who cares?
 If you are successful, what difference will it make?
 5. How much will it cost?
 How long will it take?

-On Tuesday, Pavol Bielik gave an interesting view of the machine learning programs.
+On Tuesday, Pavol Bielik gave an interesting overview of machine learning programs.

 The main CAV conference took place from Wednesday through Saturday.
 I attended most technical research presentations.
 I especially enjoyed the talk gave by my lab colleague, [Zhoulai Fu](http://zhoulaifu.com/), titled "[XSat: A Fast Floating-Point Satisfiability Solver](http://zhoulaifu.com/wp-content/papercite-data/pdf/xsat.pdf)".
-In this paper, Fu and Su present a reduction from solving floating-point satisfiability to mathematical optimization.
+In this paper, Fu and Su present a reduction from floating-point satisfiability to mathematical optimization.

 Overall, my experience at VMW and CAV was enlightening.
 I gained a better understanding of the challenges in Formal Methods.
 I learned about approaches being used by researchers around the world in addressing these challenges.
 And I made new friends!
-I thank the organizers [Aarti Gupta](http://www.cs.princeton.edu/~aartig/), [Ruzica Piskac](http://www.cs.yale.edu/homes/piskac/), and [Andrey Rybalchenko](https://www.microsoft.com/en-us/research/people/rybal/) for making
+I thank the organizers, [Aarti Gupta](http://www.cs.princeton.edu/~aartig/), [Ruzica Piskac](http://www.cs.yale.edu/homes/piskac/), and [Andrey Rybalchenko](https://www.microsoft.com/en-us/research/people/rybal/) for making